concord-consortium/lab/readme.md

 #### Java build/deploy integration

-There is a configuration file expressed in Ruby code here [`config/java-projects.rb`](https://github.com/concord-consortium/lab/blob/master/config/java-projects.rb) for all the Java projects that will be checked-out, built, packed, signed if neede, and deployed.
+There is a configuration file expressed in Ruby code here which defines build specifications for each Java project:

-In this configuration file build specifications are created for each Java project.
-The build specification for the otrunk Jar looks like this:

-    'otrunk' => { :repository => 'git://github.com/concord-consortium/otrunk.git',
-                  :branch => 'trunk',
-                  :path => 'org/concord/otrunk',
-                  :build_type => :maven,
-                  :build => MAVEN_STD_CLEAN_BUILD,
-                  :has_applet_class => true,
-                  :sign => true },

-The `trunk` branch of the otrunk repo will be checked out into `./java/otrunk` and will be built using Maven.
-Because the otrunk jar is used with the sensor-applet code (which uses a native library) it must also be signed.
+[`config/java-projects.rb`](https://github.com/concord-consortium/lab/blob/master/config/java-projects.rb)

+The specification indicates whether the Java Jar resource will be directly downloaded or whether the source code will be checked-out and compiled to create the Jar.

 ##### Java Projects Build Strategies